Quintin Young

-Quintin Young (born 19 September 1947) is a Scottish former footballer.
-He is best known for his time with Rangers.
+Quintin Young (19 September 1947 – April 2026) was a Scottish footballer who played as a winger for Rangers, among other clubs.

 Career

 Young started his career at local side Ayr United in 1969 before moving to English team Coventry City two years later.
-After two season in England he moved to Ibrox.
+After two seasons in England he moved to Ibrox.
 He spent three seasons at Rangers and played both legs of the first ever European Super Cup against Ajax Amsterdam.
-He scored for Rangers in the second leg in Amsterdam, although Rangers still lost the match 3-2 and the tie 6-3 on aggregate.
+He scored for Rangers in the second leg in Amsterdam, although Rangers still lost the match 3–2 and the tie 6–3 on aggregate.

-Young left Rangers acrimoniously after a fall out with then manager Jock Wallace.
+He left Rangers acrimoniously after a fall-out with then manager Jock Wallace.
 After requesting a meeting with Wallace because he was unhappy about not being in the first team, an argument ensued and Young was given a free transfer.
-He subsequently joined East Fife in 1976.
+He joined East Fife in 1976.

+Death

+Young died in April 2026, aged 78.